U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 States have been announcing the arrival of new variants without much drama, emphasizing the lack of data suggesting vaccine resistance and reiterating their existing calls for masks and six-feet distance from others.
 An Alabama announcement, for example, advised residents “to continue practicing the usual mitigation standards” while Vermont’s health department said the variants make “following the prevention guidance more critical.”

-The best way to stop a variant from spreading like wildfire is it to take away its tinder by preventing new infections, so mutations don’t proliferate and viruses have fewer opportunities to multiply.
+The best way to stop a variant from spreading like wildfire is it to take away its tinder by preventing new infections, so mutations do not proliferate and viruses have fewer opportunities to multiply.

 “Everything we have been preaching from the public health pulpit for the last year here is still going to be effective against variants,” said Philip Chan, a consultant medical director with the Rhode Island Department of Health, which has not detected new variants.
 “We haven’t sheltered in place again and part of that is people are losing their jobs and livelihoods, and we can’t lock down forever.”